arshappleid/terraform-azure-env/README.md

 This project ensures that AWS/Azure Credentials for different projects remain contained within the Docker environment.
 Which mitigates the risk of accidentally deploying into an unknown account.
 Although requires configuring the account logins through single-sign on on each new project.

+## Benefits
+1. Setup new environments for new project by just cloning the repo.
+2. Easily install AWS/Azure Cli tools.
+Also comes pre installed with linting and security config checking tools
+3. Easily manage login credentials within directories, rather than having to worry about managing through x

 ## Requirements
 1. Docker, Docker compose.
 2. VsCode IDE, (Run on Save Extension)[https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave]